What we do

-Welcome to my website!
-I am an award-winning educator, policy adviser, change-leader, diversity expert, dance educator, lecturer, moderator, administrator adjudicator, actor, director, civic leader, and arts & technology visionary.
-I conduct various artist/educator professional trainings in tandem with creating & evaluating arts, education and community programs throughout the U.S. and around the world.
+Welcome to one of my websites!
+I am an award-winning educator, policy adviser, change-leader, diversity expert, dialogue facilitator, lecturer, moderator, administrator, adjudicator, director, civic leader, and curriculum & content developer.
+I conduct a variety of professional trainings and workshops on equity, education and leadership throughout the U.S. and around the world.

-Based in Oakland, California, I am available for hire to a wide array of non-profit and government agencies to develop personalized professional development training and strategies in many areas of arts, education and team-building, including; strategic planning, presenting, keynotes, teaching, facilitating, moderating, adjudicating, and assessment.
-My pioneering work in establishing cross-sector partnerships and building creative collaborations and culturally-informed spaces is detailed here.
+Born in Oakland, California, and now residing in Hartford, Connecticut, I am available for consulting on a wide array of professional development and community-building initiatives.
+I work with nonprofits, educational institutions, and government agencies to develop personalized professional development training.
+I can support strategic planning, presentations, keynotes, teacher development, moderation, adjudication, and program assessment.
+My pioneering work in establishing cross-sector partnerships and building creative collaborations and culturally-informed spaces across industries and sectors.

-As a social justice and equity expert, I advise organizations, universities, and governments on issues of diversity, equity, inclusion, and access.
-I activate as a creative, thoughtful thinker and role model for inclusive excellence, with knowledge of innovative emerging practices within the arts and education sectors and demonstrable success in leading meaningful and accountable organizational change.
-As diversity lead, I harness nuanced and matured emotional and social intelligence capabilities as well as cultural competence and advanced communication skills –nurturing cooperative relationships and fostering courageous conversations to unify the community around an enduring strategic vision for the dignity of all.
+As a diversity and equity expert, I advise organizations, universities, and governments on issues of diversity, equity, inclusion, and access.
+I activate as a creative, thoughtful thinker and role model for inclusive excellence, with knowledge of innovative, emerging practices in the education and business sectors, and demonstrable success in leading meaningful, accountable organizational change.
+As equity lead, I harness nuanced and mature emotional and social intelligence capabilities as well as cultural competence and advanced communication skills –nurturing cooperative relationships and fostering courageous conversations to unify the community around an enduring strategic vision for the dignity of all.
 I use authentic data and research to create measurable goals and accountability markers.

-I served as a designated “Professional Expert” at the Alameda County Office of Education for over ten years, where I worked as senior faculty adviser for the Integrated Learning Specialist Program, a professional development program consisting of a network of graduate coursework.
-In this role I have taught hundreds of teachers, administrators, and teaching artists throughout the nine Bay Area counties and beyond.
-This landmark pedagogy has become a foundation for creating anti-racist curriculum, as well as culturally and linguistically responsive pedagogy that benefits everyone.
+I previously served as a designated “Professional Expert” at the Alameda County Office of Education for over ten years, where I worked as senior faculty adviser for the Integrated Learning Specialist Program, a professional development program consisting of a network of graduate coursework.
+In this role, I have taught hundreds of teachers, administrators, and teaching artists throughout the nine Bay Area counties and beyond.
+This landmark pedagogy has become a foundation for creating anti-racist curricula and culturally and linguistically responsive pedagogy that benefit everyone.

 I am proud to serve on the Leadership Council and Chair the Equity Committee for the statewide arts advocacy organization, Create California.
 Create CA is a coalition of dedicated and innovative leaders who understand that together we have the power to create lasting change for every California student.
-Our mission is to ensure ALL students are able to reach their full potential by advancing an education model that promotes creativity and the arts for the workforce of tomorrow.
+Our mission is to ensure ALL students can reach their full potential by advancing an educational model that promotes creativity and the arts for tomorrow’s workforce.
 Creativity is not optional!

 I hold two undergraduate Degrees – Psychology and Sociology.
 I earned my Master’s Degree from Boston’s Lesley University – Graduate degree in Education: Curriculum and Instruction with an emphasis in Arts Integration.
-I hold a Doctorate in Transformative Studies in Education from The California Institute for Integral Studies.
+I hold a Doctorate in Transformative Studies in Education from The California Institute for Integral Studies, with my research focusing on Emancipatory Pedagogy and a framework for inclusive education.

 Mc Neal Consulting LLC